matthew-brett/barts-setup/barts_setup.md

 ### Full list of physical connections

-If WIRED - Ethernet cable from NODE to ETHERNET SWITCH.

 * MACBOOK:
     * Magsafe power.
     * mini-DVI to VGA to clergy monitor.
     * mini-DVI to VGA to projector.
-    * If WIRED:
+    * If OPTIONAL ETHERNET configuration:
-        * USB-A to USB-A HUB.
+        * USB-A to Apple Ethernet connector.
-        * Ethernet from USB-A HUB to ETHERNET SWITCH.
+        * Ethernet from Apple Ethernet connector to USB-C HUB.
 * IPAD:
     * USB-C HUB:
-        * USB-A to external USB SOUND
+        * USB-C to external USB SOUND.
-        * USB-C to USB-C power adapter
+        * USB-C to USB-C power adapter.
+        * USB-A to IPHONE 8 lightning connector.
+        * USB-A to IPHONE 12 lightning connector.
-        * If WIRED:
+        * If OPTIONAL ETHERNET configuration:
-            * Ethernet cable from USB-C HUB to ETHERNET SWITCH.
+            * Ethernet cable from USB-C HUB to Apple Ether
 * IPHONE 8:
-    * If WIFI:
-        * Lightning to USB-A power on extension block.
-    * If WIRED:
-        * L2USB adapter plugged into lightning port.
-        * USB to Ethernet adapter plugged into L2USB adapter.
-        * Ethernet cable from USB to Ethernet adaptor to ETHERNET SWITCH.
-        * L2USB lightning input to USB-A power on extension block.
+    * USB-C HUB USB-A to IPHONE 8 lightning connector.

 * IPHONE 12:
-    * Lightning to USB-A power on extension block.
+    * USB-C HUB USB-A to IPHONE 12 lightning connector.

 ## Troubleshooting